Transparency / 3ds Max

 Transparency for Physical Materials

-Transparency of physical materials can be tweaked using the material setting of the same name.
+Transparency of Physical (as well as OpenPBR) materials can be tweaked using the material setting of the same name.

 Transparency settings of Physical materials